The Latest May 2021 UK Visa News and Guidance

 Illegal Immigration (Offences) Bill

-Another bill was introduced to the House of Commons for second reading.
-The purpose of this Bill is to make provision for criminal sanctions against people who have entered the UK illegally or who have remained in the UK without authority.
+The House of Commons just commenced the second reading of this Bill.
+The purpose of this Bill is to make provisions for criminal sanctions.
+These sanctions are against people who have entered the UK illegally or who have remained in the UK without authority.

 Extracts from the Bill